 The tension was broken only by the sound of an incoming Le Rhone as it settled nearby.
 Major Hartney had chosen this day to visit Vasconcells' field to review the progress.
 As he approached the two fliers Luke seized the moment.
-"Glad to see you sir.
-I was just telling Jerry here, there's three drachens near Verdun.
-I've been watching them the last couple days, and I'm sure I can nail all three of them if you'll authorize a flight."
+"Glad to see you, sir.
+I was just telling Jerry here, there are three drachens near Verdun.
+I've been watching them the last couple of days, and I'm sure I can nail all three of them if you'll authorize a flight."

 Eagerly Luke sketched out his plan as Hartney nodded, and Vasconcells remained quiet about the fact that Luke was under arrest.
 When Luke finished, Hartney just shook his head in amazement.
 Military maneuvers were carefully crafted, weaving threads of intelligence, the guesswork of experts, and the education and experience of proven leaders into a well-planned strategic offensive.
 Once the plans were made, the commanders briefed their lieutenants, who in turn passed the word on down the chain of command to the men who would carry out those plans.
 With Frank Luke, everything was reversed.

-Luke laid it out simply, line plotting a drive on the football field.
+Luke laid it out simply, a line plotting a drive on the football field.
 "You set up a block here, you run down the field, you toss the ball....and touchdown!"
-Once he had mapped it out, the intrepid junior officer briefed the commanders...Frank Luke strategy and chain of command all ran the opposite direction.
+Once he had mapped it out, the intrepid junior officer briefed the commanders...Frank Luke's strategy and chain of command all ran in the opposite direction.
 And amazingly, it worked.

 "Okay," Hartney finally said.
 "You want those three balloons, go for it."
 Luke smiled.
 "Frank, one thing though...."